Semiclassics for the QCD vacuum structure through $T^2$-compactification with the baryon-'t Hooft flux: Introduction

 \end{itemize} We here emphasize that the $\eta'$ field does not have the naive $2\pi$ periodicity but it has the extended $2\pi N$ periodicity.
 Under the assumption of the adiabatic continuity (see Fig.~\ref{fig:methodology}), the 2d effective theory at small $T^2$ can predict the vacuum structure of the original 4d QCD, and we propose the $4$d chiral Lagrangian with the $2\pi N$-periodic $\eta'$ field (Sec.~\ref{sec:lesson}).
 We apply it to explain the QCD vacuum structures in the space of the fermion mass (Secs.~\ref{sec:NF-1} and~\ref{sec:multiflavor} for one-flavor and multi-flavor degenerate cases, respectively), and we also analyze the Dashen phases in $N_f = 1+1$ QCD and in $N_f = 1+1+1$ QCD with a constant strange quark mass (Sec.~\ref{sec:Dashen_phase}).

 We highlight the following implications of our results: \begin{itemize} \item The 2d analog of the chiral Lagrangian is explicitly derived from the microscopic computation based on QCD~\cite{Tanizaki:2022ngt}, not relying on the phenomenological Lagrangian.
 It can be used to study the $4$d QCD vacuum structure assuming the adiabatic continuity. \item The derived 2d analog of the chiral Lagrangian naturally connects the chiral limit and the quenched limit, reproducing the widely accepted vacuum structure of QCD (Fig.~\ref{fig:multi_flavor_phase_diagram}).
-This, in turn, indirectly suggests the validity of the adiabatic continuity conjecture. \item When $\eta'$ is included, its chiral Lagrangian conventionally has an ambiguity about the $\eta'$ mass term; two common options are the Kobayashi-Maskawa-'t~Hooft determinant vertex, $(\rme^{-\im \theta}\operatorname{det}U+\mathrm{c.c.})$~\cite{Kobayashi:1970ji, Kobayashi:1971qz, Maskawa:1974vs, tHooft:1976rip}, and the log-det vertex, $(\im \ln \det(U)+\theta)^2$, supported by the large-$N$ analysis~\cite{Witten:1980sp, DiVecchia:1980yfw, Sakai:2004cn}.
-The global structure of the phase diagram depends on the choice, and results of previous studies contain some confusions.
-As a related problem, if we naively add the $\eta'$ meson to the chiral Lagrangian, such a model has struggled to reconcile with the discrete anomalies of Refs.~\cite{Gaiotto:2017tne, Tanizaki:2017mtm, Tanizaki:2018wtg, Anber:2019nze}, particularly with the quenched limit. \item In our approach, these issues are resolved by endowing the $\eta'$ field with an extended periodicity of $2\pi N$, $\eta'\sim \eta'+2\pi N$, and this is a consequence of integrating out the gluon's $\mathbb{Z}_N$ center contribution.
+This, in turn, indirectly suggests the validity of the adiabatic continuity conjecture. \item As mentioned above, the chiral Lagrangian suffers from an ambiguity when we try to introduce the $\eta'$ field.
+In our approach, this issue is resolved by clarifying that the $\eta'$ field has an extended periodicity of $2\pi N$, $\eta'\sim \eta'+2\pi N$, which is a consequence of integrating out the gluon's $\mathbb{Z}_N$ center contribution.
 We can naturally fix the form of the $\eta'$ mass by the symmetry, locality, and dimensional counting, which proposes the improvement of $4$d chiral Lagrangian~\eqref{eq:4DchiralLagrangian_proposal}.
-As an application, we revisit and refine the existence of the Dashen phase, deepening our understandings of these global aspects. \end{itemize}
+As an application, we revisit and refine the existence of the Dashen phase, deepening our understanding of these global aspects. \end{itemize}